I have heard about anthrax in people. Should I be concerned for my dog?

 What are the symptoms?

 Anthrax can cause different types of disease.
 A dermatological (skin) form of anthrax, most common in people that come into contact with the anthrax organism or its spores, results in local inflammation and the formation of black pustules on the skin.
 An intestinal form, which occurs when large numbers of organisms are ingested and the intestinal lining becomes inflamed, causes bloody diarrhea.
 A pneumonic form develops when large numbers of the anthrax organism or spores are inhaled into the lungs, causing pneumonia and respiratory problems.
-The infection can have a generalized form, affecting most or all body systems, including the brain.
+The infection can have a generalized form, affecting most or all body systems, including the brain, and causing fever, poor appetite, and weight loss.

 "The rare cases reported in pet animals have usually been the intestinal form of anthrax..."

 The rare cases reported in pet animals have usually been the intestinal form of anthrax, caused by eating infected meat.
-There is acute gastroenteritis with vomiting and diarrhea.
-The throat may be swollen and there may be visible swelling of the neck extending to the face and head.
-The tongue and lips may also be affected.
+Affected pets develop acute gastroenteritis with vomiting and diarrhea.
+The throat may be swollen and there may be visible swelling of the neck, extending to the face and head.
+The tongue and lips may also be ulcerated.
 Diagnosis is made by culturing the anthrax organism.

 How can anthrax be treated?

 The anthrax bacterium is susceptible to a number of antibiotics.
-Currently the antibiotics of choice are penicillins; "cipro" (ciprofloxacin), enrofloxacin, and tetracyclines.
+Currently the antibiotics of choice are penicillins, enrofloxacin, and tetracyclines.
+Ciprofloxacin has also shown efficacy; however, absorption of this drug is variable in dogs so higher dosing and/or combination with other antibiotics may be needed.
 Treatment is highly effective in the early stages of infection.

 Can my dog be vaccinated against anthrax?